Spring events and things to do

 Also in May, the Cowbridge Food & Drink Festival will feature 80 food and drink exhibitors, food demonstrations, entertainments over the bank holiday and the Caerphilly Food Festival takes place across the town with great food and family activities to enjoy.

 Dylan Day is held each year on 14 May (the date Under Milk Wood was first read on stage at The Poetry Centre in New York in 1953).
 There are many celebrations taking place during this day.
+You can join in online by helping to write the world's longest love poem.

 Cycling in Ceredigion